Banata

 SettingDevelopmentProduction

-Cookie Secure flagNo (HTTP)Yes (HTTPS required)
+Cookie Secure flagNo (HTTP)Yes (HTTPS)

 Cookie SameSiteLaxLax